KieselKoenig/Immortality-Fabric/readme.md

 - [x] Heart/Liver of Immortality on Entitys not being Players (SoulBinding)
 - [x] True Immortality needs 3 Extracted Livers, and only then will you also be able to eat your own Liver to regrow it
 - [x] Life Elixir, which gives 1 Heart every 10%, but with True Immortality it is guaranteed
-- [ ] Immortal Souls
+- [x] Immortal Souls
 - [x] Bonus to Immortal Liver (Semi Immortality(Lose Hearts but never lose Semi Immortality, and slowly regain Hearts))
-- [ ] Immortal King, a new Boss to drop the Heart of Immortality
+- [x] Immortal Wither, killing him will drop the Heart of Immortality